Find Affordable College Courses

 $32,280 Average Tuition & Fees

-Benedictine University did quite well in this year’s ranking of the best value schools for communication and journalism (other) students.
-It came in at #7 on the list.
-Benedictine U is a small private not-for-profit school located in the suburb of Lisle.
+Benedictine University ranked #7 on this year’s Best Value Other Communication & Journalism Schools in the Great Lakes Region list.
+Benedictine U is a small private not-for-profit school located in the large suburb of Lisle.

 Best Communication & Journalism (Other) Colleges by State

-Explore the best communication and journalism (other) colleges for a specific state in the Great Lakes region.
+Explore the best communication and journalism (other) schools for a specific state in the Great Lakes region.

 State Degrees Awarded